oils-for-unix/oils/doc/idioms.md

 ### Use `:` When Mentioning Variable Names

-Oil accepts this optional "pseudo-sigil" to make code more explicit.
+YSH accepts this optional "pseudo-sigil" to make code more explicit.

 No: